You fight til' the end

 - Real Men Wear Pink: The male main characters have a bit of pink in their attire, specifically K.O.'s legwarmers and Rad's pants.

-- Elodie might have renewed her friendship with Enid and apologized to her but that doesn't means she actually became a better person or that her friendliness extends beyond that, when K.O. suggests that he could enroll in POINT Prep in the future, Elodie cruelly crushes his dreams, likewise Enid immediately steps in to defend him rather aggressively in spite of her friendship.
+- Elodie might have renewed her friendship with Enid and apologized to her, but that doesn't means she actually became a better person or that her friendliness extends beyond that.
+When K.O. suggests that he could enroll in P.O.I.N.T.
+Prep in the future, Elodie cruelly crushes his dreams, and Enid immediately steps in to defend him rather aggressively in spite of their friendship.

 - Two for Mr. Gar

-- While he wasn't really responsible for the Sandwich Incident, he still was more focused on getting to date Carol (who at the time was in a open relationship with Laserblast) than helping his teammates, adding his neglectfulness to Laserblast's death/disappearance and Greyman's permanent power loss happening in the same day it only makes sense that Foxtail hates him as all the factors coming together made it easier for him to be the center of all blame, it also helps that Carol blamed him for the incident at the time, even if she did eventually realize this was wrong.
+- While he wasn't really responsible for the Sandwich Incident, he still was more focused on getting to date Carol (who at the time was openly in a relationship with Laserblast) than helping his teammates.
+With his negligence occurring on top of Laserblast's death/disappearance and Greyman's permanent power loss all on the same day, it does make sense that Foxtail hates him, as all the factors coming together made it easier for him to be the center of all blame.
+It doesn't help that Carol also blamed him for the incident at the time, even if she did eventually realize this was wrong.

 - Red Alert: Red lights flash and a klaxon sounds whenever Lord Boxman attacks the plaza.